Pig blood curd

-Pig blood curd (豬紅 (zyu1hung4, pig red)), also known as "blood tofu" or "blood pudding" (血豆腐 (xuě dòufu, blood tofu)), is a popular Cantonese delicacy in Hong Kong, southern China, Taiwan, and Vietnam.
+Pig blood curd (豬紅 (zyu1hung4, pig red)), also known as "blood tofu" or "blood pudding" (血豆腐 (xuě dòufu, blood tofu)), is a popular delicacy originating from China.
 It is commonly served with carbohydrates, such as noodles or congee.

 Background

 Pig blood curd originated from blood rice pudding (米血糕) in southern China.
 Blood rice pudding is a pastry made from blood and rice grains.
 Rice is the main ingredient of southern Chinese cuisine; the two common methods to cook rice are steaming and boiling.
 Duck meat is a source of supplement (補劑), however, because of the poor living conditions in the past, poultry was only offered as sacrifices in Chinese festivals.
 In order to get nutrition from the ducks, farmers saved the blood, steamed it with rice, and served it with sauce.
 Later, blood rice pudding spread to neighboring towns and villages, and people named it duck blood pudding (鴨血糕).
 However, because of the rising price of duck, and the inability of chicken blood to coagulate into pudding, pig blood replaced duck blood, resulting in the birth of pig blood curd.